 Clean your incisions with soap and water daily.
-If you are discharged with Steri-Strips®or Dermabond®covering your incisions, you may shower with these on.
-The Steri-Strips® will begin to peel off in about 1 week.
+If you are discharged with Steri-Strips or Dermabond covering your incisions, you can shower with it on.
+The Steri-Strips will begin to peel off in about 1 week.
 If they have not fallen off after 7 to 10 days, remove them in the shower.
-If you have Dermabond® on your incisions, do not remove it; it will dissolve over time.
+If you have Dermabond on your incisions, do not remove it; it will dissolve over time.

 - Do not strain yourself or lift anything over 10 pounds (4.5 kg).

-- Do not place anything in your vagina or have sexual intercourse for 4 weeks or until your doctor tells you it is ok.
+- Do not place anything in your vagina or have vaginal intercourse for 4 weeks or until your doctor tells you it’s okay.

-- Do not drive if you are in pain or are taking narcotic pain medications.
+- Do not drive if you are taking narcotic pain medications.
 If you are not taking narcotic pain medications, you can drive 24 hours after your surgery.